openjdk/jdk/src/jdk.jpackage/share/man/jpackage.md

 :   A comma separated list of paths to files and/or directories
     to add to the application payload.

+    --app-content is processed before --app-resources, independent
+    of command-line order.

     This option can be used more than once.

     macOS note: The value should be a directory with the "Resources"